 My short little legs in too-tall socks.
 This is how they fit when I pull them on loosely.
 If I were to pull them all the way up while stretching them on, they'd cover half my knee.

 Overall, these socks have a pretty hefty price tag for being *cough* A SOCK, but I believe the cost is worth it.
-I can't put a price on comfort or feel-goodness (and supposed faster recovery?!), but I can maybe try to put a price tag on a beautiful (yup, I said it), fun-to-wear compression sock that doesn't stretch, fray, or pill.
+I can't put a price on comfort or feel-goodness (and supposed faster recovery?!), but I can maybe try to put a price tag on a beautiful (yup, I said it) compression sock that doesn't stretch, fray, or pill.